 GOTS (Global Organic Textile Standard) certification is a worldwide leading standard concerning soft goods.
 It focuses on individual stages of the entire production chain of products made of natural fabrics.
 Its main purpose is to promote producing goods in accordance with respect for the natural environment, defining the criteria for its protection.
-We present details related to GOTS certification and answer the question of why it is worth to obtain such a marking.
+We present details related to GOTS certification and answer the question of why it is worth obtaining such a marking.

 What criteria does the GOTS cover?